Europe battles fourth wave of Covid-19 with lockdowns and restrictions - NZ Herald

 When asked if Germany would follow Austria and lockdown, the country's Federal Minister of Health Jens Spahn said they "can't rule anything out".
 Currently, the country has a vaccination rate of about 67 per cent.

-Germany's chancellor Angela Merkel described the recent wave of Covid-10 as "dramatic" and "full force".
+Germany's chancellor Angela Merkel described the recent wave of Covid-19 as "dramatic" and "full force".

 As a result, she announced last week a new series of restrictions for unvaccinated citizens who lived in areas where hospitals were reaching capacity due to Covid-19.